Syahmi Zamri

-Muhammad Syahmi bin Zamri (born 12 May 2000) is a Malaysian professional footballer who plays as a forward for Petaling Jaya City.
+Muhammad Syahmi bin Zamri (born 12 May 2000) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club Terengganu.

 Club career

 Petaling Jaya City

 Syahmi signed a contract with Petaling Jaya City in December 2020.
 On 21 March 2021, he made his debut for the club in a 1–0 over Sri Pahang, and scored his first goal on 12 September in a 2–1 away victory against Selangor.

 International career

 Syahmi represented the Malaysian at the 2018 AFF U-19 Youth Championship and scored one goal along the tournament.